napframework/nap/readme.md

 NAP requires that your Qt version is a build from [qt.io](http://download.qt.io/official_releases/qt/) and that the environment variable `QT_DIR` points to the directory that holds the libraries, e.g.: `C:\mycomp\qt\5.11.3\msvc2015_64`.
 Only the editor (Napkin) depends on Qt, NAP applications do not have a dependency on Qt.

 On Windows, make sure the [Visual C++ 2013 Redistributable (x64)](https://www.microsoft.com/en-us/download/details.aspx?id=40784) is installed.
-This is unfortunately required because of 1 third party dependency.
+This is (unfortunately) required because of a third party dependency.

 ## Create the Solution